Upper metric mean dimensions with potential of $\epsilon$-stable sets: Acknowledgement

 \section{Acknowledgement}

+We would like to thank Prof. Jian Li, Dr. Xianjuan Liang, and the dynamical system team of Shantou University for the hospitality and excellent academic atmosphere when the authors attended the workshop on ``Topological Dynamical Systems and Ergodic Theory".
+The authors also thank Prof. Wen Huang, Lei Jin and Tao Wang for many useful comments.
+Special thanks also goes to Prof. Bingbing Liang for pointing out the reference \cite{bs24} for us.
+These valuable suggestions and helpful comments leads to a great improvement of the previous manuscript.

-The work was supported by the National Natural Science Foundation of China (Nos.12071222 and 11971236).
+The second and third authors were supported by the National Natural Science Foundation of China (Nos.12071222 and 11971236).
 The work was also funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.
-We would like to express our gratitude to Tianyuan Mathematical Center in Southwest China(No.11826102), Sichuan University and Southwest Jiaotong University for their support and hospitality.
+Besides, we would like to express our gratitude to Tianyuan Mathematical Center in Southwest China(No.11826102), Sichuan University and Southwest Jiaotong University for their support and hospitality.